 This week, our editors are getting ready for spring (finally! finally!) with good reads on jam, craft beer and gardening.
 Dig in!

+I’m afflicted with a spring cold this weekend, which means I’ll be in bed with a movie and popcorn.
 If you’ve never watched popcorn pop in slow motion, now’s your chance.
 You’ll learn some cool popcorn chemistry and history, too.

 Lauren Wilson: I Placed a Jar in Tennessee — Lucky Peach